 But once they disembarked in the port of Acapulco, instead of delivering her to the Marquis, the merchant sold her as a slave to the Pueblan man Miguel de Sosa for ten times the price that the viceroy had promised for her.

 Catarina de San Juan, or Mirra (or Mira/Meera), followed the style of dress of her birth country, India, completely wrapped in a sari that covered her whole body.
 She could have worn the Langa Voni which consists of a blouse and a petticoat.
-It is possible that this mode of dress gave rise to the china dress.
+It is possible that this mode of the dress gave rise to the china dress.

 A few years after her arrival in Mexico, Miguel de Sosa died, providing in his will for the manumission of his slave.